jxcore/jxcore/docs/plain/fs.markdown

 If no encoding is specified, then the raw buffer is returned.

-When called from inside a JX package, it also reads contents of file embedded in `assets` array.
+When called from inside a JX package, and the path was not found on the file system, it reads the contents of embedded file if it was compiled into the package.
 See [Accessing files and assets from inside a package](jxcore-feature-packaging-code-protection.markdown#accessing-files-and-assets-from-inside-a-package).

 ## fs.readFileSync(filename, [options])